-Comedy Central keeps trying to replicate “Cops” spoof “Reno 911” in different venues with a formula that has become depressingly familiar: Find a setting into which the writers can throw a half-dozen zany, unpleasant characters; attempt to create edgy improvisational feel; garnish with pinches of sexism and racism, thus demonstrating irreverence to young guys, and simmer at a very low boil.
+Comedy Central keeps trying to replicate “Cops” spoof “Reno 911” in different venues with a formula that has become depressingly familiar: Find a setting into which the writers can throw a half-dozen zany, unpleasant characters (TV station, halfway house and now auto body shop); attempt to create edgy improvisational feel; garnish with pinches of sexism and racism, thus demonstrating irreverence to young guys (they’ll never do that on network TV!), and simmer at a very low boil.
 Cancel, then repeat.

 So it is with “American Body Shop,” a potentially ripe venue for comedy — auto body work being slightly more mysterious than open-heart surgery — that squanders its best gag in the first minute, then goes for over-the-top jokes thereafter.
 So while you might chuckle guiltily at the sight of a Peruvian worker (Frank Merino) being strapped underneath a car to conduct an “undercarriage road test,” after that, there are precious few laughs to interrupt the ride.

 Sam (Peter Hulne) owns the body shop, which is so hard-up that the workers purposely cause accidents in order to drum up business.
 The employees can’t stand him, and Sam spends the premiere trying to pass a safety inspection with little help from the staff — a motley assortment of guys and one attractive receptionist (Jill Bartlett), who rushes to crash scenes like a paramedic because she occasionally earns a commission.